-As of December 31, 2014 and December 31, 2013, deferred financing costs associated with both the 2022 and 2019 Senior Notes, respectively, amounted to \$8,750 and \$8,037, respectively.
-Interest expense associated with the Senior Notes amounted to \$27,201, \$25,183 and \$18,500 for the years ended December 31, 2014, 2013 and 2012, respectively.
+As of December 31, 2015 and December 31, 2014, deferred financing costs associated with the 2022 Senior Notes amounted to \$7,822 and \$8,750, respectively.
+Interest expense associated with the senior notes amounted to \$27,188, \$27,201 and \$25,183 for the years ended December 31, 2015, 2014 and 2013, respectively.

-The indenture contains covenants which, among other things, limit the incurrence of additional indebtedness, issuance of certain preferred stock, the payment of dividends in excess of 6% per annum of the net proceeds received by or contributed to the Navios Logistics in or from any public offering, redemption or repurchase of capital stock or making restricted payments and investments, creation of certain liens, transfer or sale of assets, entering into transactions with affiliates, merging or consolidating or selling all or substantially all of Navios Logistics' properties and assets and creation or designation of restricted subsidiaries.
+The indenture contains covenants which, among other things, limit the incurrence of additional indebtedness, issuance of certain preferred stock, the payment of dividends in excess of 6% per annum of the net proceeds received by or contributed to Navios Logistics in or from any public offering, redemption or repurchase of capital stock or making restricted payments and investments, creation of certain liens, transfer or sale of assets, entering into transactions with affiliates, merging or consolidating or selling all or substantially all of Navios Logistics' properties and assets and creation or designation of restricted subsidiaries.